tthompson899/Email-Verification-Tool/README.md

     - test for verify email
     - test for creating email

+    - If you installed via Laravel Valet, in order to run tests, you may have to use `vendor/bin/phpunit tests/Feature/UserTest.php`

 - Safety concerns
     - validate email

-    - I'm only allowing the request values specified (first_name, last_name, email) in an effort to prevent unwanted data coming in the form.
+    - I only allowing the request values specified (first_name, last_name, email) in an effort to prevent unwanted data coming in the form.
 I'm also throttling requests to five per hour to prevent several requests per minute.